keithjjones/fileintel/README.md

 # fileintel

 This is a tool used to collect various intelligence sources for a given file.
 Fileintel is written in a modular fashion so new intelligence sources can be easily added.

 Files are identified by file hash (MD5, SHA1, SHA256).
 The output is in CSV format and sent to STDOUT so the data can be saved or piped into another program.
 Since the output is in CSV format, spreadsheets such as Excel or database systems will easily be able to import the data.

 This works with Python v2, but it should also work with Python v3.
 If you find it does not work with Python v3 please post an issue.

+This code has been tested on Windows 7 and Mac OSX El Capitan.

 ## Help Screen: